MOTHER'S DAY 5K

 I want to be certain that G.1F.T. remains self-sustaining after I leave for college one day.
 I have a few years to help make this happen and I hope I can reach out and teach others in the community about this model for affecting poverty within our area, and about G.1F.T's unique one on one, intensive philosophy.

 I initially sent out mass e-mails to friends, families, even acquaintances about my non-profit charity and got a huge response.
 I send updates about G1FT and how my current family at the time is doing to my mass e-mail list and because of this I continue to get ongoing support.
 I also did a school fundraiser where all 3 teams at school competed to see who could raise the most money for G1FT.
 The winning team got a cake party at the end of the year.
 Then I did a pop bottle drive in my neighborhood and a big garage sale over the summer.
 There was a very successful bake sale at my school as well.
 I have also spoken at my Temple and to a number of different community organizations and this has brought in many regular and ongoing donations.
 I held a huge fundraising campaign for my recent family at my temple during our High Holiday services and had members pick a leaf from a tree, each with an item needed by my family.
 This was very successful and also brought in money to the general charity for the future.
 Along with this I applied for the ECHO GRANT and won $1000.
 It is such a nice thing ECHO GRANT does and I am so appreciative that G1FT received this funding from them.
 I also am receiving a $1000 Community Grant from Best Buy and have received the Kohl's Care Scholarship award.
-I just had my biggest fundraiser yet, The Mother's Day 5K held May on 12th 2013, which raised close to $10,.000.
-(I have also raised over $30,000 in physical items, goods and services and in-kind donations.)
+My biggest fundraiser, The Mother's Day 5K, raises between $5000 and $10,000 each year.
+(In addition, I have received over $30,000 in physical items, goods and services and in-kind donations.)